nicolasfracchia/maxmind-homework-exercise/README.md

 ## DATABASE
 - This project is using GeoLite2-City_20230502 version of the MaxMind database.
-- This database was downloaded from It was downloaded from https://www.maxmind.com/en/accounts/857732/geoip/downloads (GeoLite2 City ---> Download GZIP).
+- This database was downloaded from https://www.maxmind.com/en/accounts/857732/geoip/downloads (GeoLite2 City ---> Download GZIP).

 ## READER
 - The **Reader.php** file was generated following the instructions provided at https://github.com/maxmind/MaxMind-DB-Reader-php
 - The example has the necesary modifications for JavaScript calls.

 ## SCRIPTS
-#### SEARCH
 ##### scripts/search.js
 - Form listeners.
 - Functions to add/remove fields from the form.